-My outline plan is to hold live sessions in the late afternoon at weekends and in the evening midweek, with at least three sessions every two weeks.
+Live sessions will be held at three different times each week, in the afternoon and evening.
 As I am on GMT, this seems to make the most sense in terms of accessibility from other time zones.

 The main focus will be on working with double weave blocks and that will occupy much of the six weeks’ running time of the live course.

 We will look in detail at designing a threading for two layers and two blocks of plain weave, and will explore many different variations which we can weave on the same threading.
 Among others, these will include colour-and-weave effects, weft interchange, mixing double weave with twill, and adding pickup to enhance your block design.